 The no-strings-attached world is tough to sail through for many of us.
 Who should pay the bill?
 How long should I wait before calling?
 Is this casual or serious?
 All these questions (and more) can get overwhelming at times.
-So, while these unspoken rules of dating are not some kind of magical fix to help you jump into a loving relationship, they are an easy way of figuring out primarily how to go about the process.
+So, while these unspoken rules of dating are not some kind of magical fix to help you jump into a loving relationship, they are an easy way of figuring out how to go about the process.

 It is the job of both individuals to value and respect time.
-If you are running late for genuine reasons though, make sure to text or inform your date beforehand instead of showing up 30 minutes later without any explanation in advance because that is the recipe for an annoyed date and a lousy encounter.
+If you are running late for genuine reasons, be sure to text or inform your date beforehand instead of showing up 30 minutes later without any explanation in advance.
+That will mean nothing but a lousy encounter.

-The rules of dating someone new, includes keeping your emotional requirements in check.
+The rules of dating someone new include keeping your emotional requirements in check.
 Not everyone around is looking for the same things as ourselves.
 It is necessary to gauge and identify the intentions of your date before jumping in with your needs.

-Do not disregard your expectations, but take some time before showing all your cards.
+Do not disregard your expectations but take some time before showing all your cards.
 You don’t want to intimidate your date too soon, do you?
 A good way to keep your expectations in check is by gaining clarity by yourself – what are you looking for?

 3. Give your date the space they need

-One of the most important and defining rules of dating is to effectively give space and keep those boundaries at bay.
-While old fashioned dating etiquette might teach you to jump into relationship labels and exclusivity tags sooner, modern day dating just does not subscribe to that manual.
+One of the most important and defining rules of dating is to effectively give space and keep healthy relationship boundaries.
+While old-fashioned dating etiquette might teach you to jump into relationship labels and exclusivity tags sooner, modern-day dating just does not subscribe to that manual.
 Female dating rules have changed, and you have to get comfortable with the absence of labels.

 4. Space out your interactions